ThreeMammals/Ocelot/docs/features/tracing.rst

             option.Service = "Ocelot";
         });

-Then in your ocelot.json add the following to the ReRoute you want to trace..
+Then in your ocelot.json add the following to the Route you want to trace..

 .. code-block:: json